 - Clouds scale better than physical networks

-- Firewall increase security of the network
+- Firewall increases the security of the network

-- Optimistic locking is better than pessimistic locking for high volume transactions
+- Optimistic locking is better than pessimistic locking for high-volume transactions

 Each of the principles is made measurable as working mechanisms.